The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Introduction

 \section{Introduction}

 In recent years, the capability of collecting information and its usage is increasing at an exponential rate.
 Consequently, the big data market is also growing significantly~\cite{big_data_growth_forbes}.
-To process this exorbitant amount of data~\cite{DBLP:journals/monet/ChenML14}, one of the most popular approaches is to use distributed data processing frameworks~\cite{DBLP:conf/osdi/DeanG04, DBLP:conf/nsdi/ZahariaCDDMMFSS12, DBLP:conf/sosp/ZahariaDLHSS13, DBLP:conf/sigmod/ArmbrustXLHLBMK15, DBLP:journals/cacm/ZahariaXWDADMRV16, DBLP:journals/jmlr/MengBYSVLFTAOXX16}, such as Apache Spark, Hadoop, Hive, Pig, Livy, etc. In this paradigm, typically, data is split and stored over several nodes and a user's data request is processed in parallel close to the data.
-These frameworks can be scaled to an increasing amount of data by adding more computing nodes.
-In these distributed data analytic frameworks, a user can submit custom tasks in different languages to develop custom machine learning or data analytics models over different types of data formats (e.g., JSON, text, image, etc.).
-Usually, these tasks are written in programming languages such as Java, python, and scala and then compiled to java byte code that are executed on java virtual machines (JVM) on different computing nodes.

-Currently, such systems and the data residing on these systems are protected with very basic access control and security mechanisms.
-In many settings, the user-submitted code is assumed to be secure, and the access control models are based on the underlying distributed file system protections\cite{DBLP:conf/osdi/DeanG04, DBLP:conf/nsdi/ZahariaCDDMMFSS12, DBLP:conf/sosp/ZahariaDLHSS13}.
-For example, an Apache Spark code running to analyze log data stored on Hadoop distributed file system is assumed to be trusted and can see the entire contents of a given file (i.e., access control is enforced only at the file level).
-Clearly, such coarse-grained access control provided by the default is not enough for many applications.
-Hence, this limitation spurred further research on enabling \textit{fine-grained} access control for such systems.
+To process this exorbitant amount of data~\cite{DBLP:journals/monet/ChenML14}, one of the most popular approaches is to use distributed data processing frameworks~\cite{DBLP:conf/osdi/DeanG04, DBLP:conf/nsdi/ZahariaCDDMMFSS12, DBLP:conf/sosp/ZahariaDLHSS13, DBLP:conf/sigmod/ArmbrustXLHLBMK15, DBLP:journals/cacm/ZahariaXWDADMRV16, DBLP:journals/jmlr/MengBYSVLFTAOXX16}, such as Apache Spark~\cite{spark}, Hadoop~\cite{hadoop}, Hive~\cite{hive}, and Pig~\cite{apache_pig}, which can be scaled to process an increasing amount of data by adding more computing nodes.
+Typically, these systems are protected with basic access control and security mechanisms.
+Most use the access control models provided by the underlying distributed file system protections~\cite{DBLP:conf/osdi/DeanG04, DBLP:conf/nsdi/ZahariaCDDMMFSS12, DBLP:conf/sosp/ZahariaDLHSS13}, enforced only at the file level.
+Such coarse-grained access control provided by the default is insufficient for many applications.
+Hence, this limitation spurred further research on enabling \textit{fine-grained} access control for these distributed data analytics platforms.